mariozeats/mariozeats/content/post/blacksesameeclairs.md

 **Assembly**

-1. First still the eclairs by piping in the pastry cream.
+1. First fill the eclairs by piping in the pastry cream.
 2. Make sure the white chocolate "glaze" is melted and dip the eclairs, upside down into the bowl.
 3. Use a spatula to even it out if need be.
 4. Add other chocolate or black sesame powder to garnish.